Recent Updates

 FanCons.com Announces Update to Policy for Listed Events

 As 2024 draws to a close, we are taking a look back on the year and setting some goals for the next year of the FanCons.com site.
-In 2024, we listed 2,008 events—a significant increase from ten years ago when we only listed 864 events.
+In 2024, we listed 2,008 events.
+This is a significant increase from ten years ago when we only listed 864 events.
 In fact, we've consistently listed around 2,000 events each year for the past five years.
 With so many conventions and a small volunteer staff, it's become increasingly difficult to keep up.

 After reviewing our options and the types of information being submitted, we've decided to make some changes to our policies to better align with the original purpose of the site.